GridTools/gt4py/README.md

 Documentation
 -------------

 A proper documentation is in the works.
-Please refer to the jupyter notebooks in the examples folder of this repository for examples how GT4Py can be used.
+Please refer to the jupyter notebooks in the examples folder of this repository for examples how GT4Py can be used or the quickstart page of the documentation.
+To build it, install the additional development requirements with

+    pip install -r ./gt4py/requirements_dev.txt

+and then build the docs with

+    cd gt4py
+    ./build.sh

 Development roadmap
 -------------------